jiangwenyuan/nuster/README.md

 nuster can also be used as a RESTful NoSQL cache server, using HTTP `POST/GET/DELETE` to set/get/delete Key/Value object.

-It can be used as an internal NoSQL cache sits between your application and database like Memcached or Redis as well as a user facing NoSQL cache that sits between end user and your application.
+It can be used as an internal NoSQL cache sits between your application and database like Memcached or Redis as well as a user-facing NoSQL cache that sits between end-user and your application.
-It supports headers, cookies, so you can store per-user data to same endpoint.
+It supports headers, cookies, so you can store per-user data to the same endpoint.

 * All features from HAProxy(HTTPS, HTTP/2, ACL, etc)
 * Conditional cache